aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    customer is using Lambda Versions, and wants to maintain a Version for every version they have published, they might end up hitting this limit because of the large size of `aws-cdk-lib`.
-6. The developer experience of using `aws-cdk-lib` in an IDE might be slower in some cases.
-7. The CDK project is currently blocked from including more ‘large dependencies’, such as multiple versions of kubectl, multiple versions of the AWS CLI, and dedicated versions of the AWS SDK for use in custom resources.
+6. The CDK project is currently blocked from including more ‘large dependencies’, such as multiple versions of kubectl, multiple versions of the AWS CLI, and dedicated versions of the AWS SDK for use in custom resources.
    This is a decision we’ve made to avoid increasing the size of the package